folke/ultra-runner/README.md

 If for some reason you want to rebuild a package, use `--rebuild` or `rebuild`.

+If you want some files to be excluded from the `.ultra.cache.json`, you can create a `.ultraignore` file.
+The format is similar to `.gitignore`.
+Whenever a file changes that is listed in your `.ultraignore`, a rebuild will **not** be triggered.

 ## :bar_chart: Monitor

 With `ultra --monitor` you can easily monitor all running node processes on your machine.